-- By 2019 millenials will be 72 million strong and outnumber baby boomers
+- By 2019 millennials will be 72 million strong and outnumber baby boomers

-- Nearly 3 out of 4 millenials (73%) that walk though a healthcare provider's door are already in debt
+- Nearly 3 out of 4 millennials (73%) that walk through a healthcare provider's door are already in debt

 - Two-thirds (67%) are concerned about their ability to pay a bill over $1,000

 - 71% are interested in no-interest financing for a bill below $1,000, and 72% said it was important for their provider to discuss financing options with them